seancorfield/depstar/doc/target.md

 directory, and you can still specify `:jar` as a path, rather than just a filename, to have `depstar` build the JAR outside the target directory.

 > Note: the `classes` folder in the target directory is not cleaned out by `depstar` prior to compilation so the JAR file will use whatever is already in that folder if you specify AOT compilation without deleting `classes` first.
+When [using `depstar` with `tools.build`](tools-build.md), you can use the `delete` task to remove the target directory, to ensure a clean work area.